 10:20 a.m. – 12:05 p.m.

-Most prospective missionaries take these courses on the undergraduate level, but qualified college graduates can arrange to take them for graduate credit and apply them toward a master of arts degree in Bible translation.
+Most prospective missionaries take these courses on the undergraduate level, but qualified college graduates can arrange to take them for graduate credit and apply them toward a master of arts degree in Bible with a concentration in Bible translation.
 (The undergraduate and graduate classes meet together but have different requirements.)
-For information about the MA and specialist degrees in Bible translation, consult “academics” at www.bju.edu.
+Learn more about the MA degree with a concentration in Bible translation.

 Two courses in Bible translation build on the Missionary Linguistics Program.
 Li 520 Bible Translation (3 credits) is a two-week course in late July, and the one-week course Li 521 Translation Technology (1 credit) follows it.
 These courses can be taken for undergraduate or graduate credit after completion of the Missionary Linguistics Program.